 Ridgeway Gold Mine

 In 1988, the Ridgeway Gold Mine opened in Fairfield County.
 It operated for just 11 years.
-According to Rio Tinto's Ridgeway case study, 1.5 million ounces of gold and 900,000 ounces of silver were extracted from the mine.
+During this time, around 1.5 million ounces of gold and 900,000 ounces of silver were extracted from the mine.

 Best Prospecting Tools